akshayprabhu200/UCSD/src/pages/incoming.md

 - If your fees is being sent by your loan provider and they insist on paying the university directly then Flywire and other offers tied with UCSD are your only possible options.
 - If your bank disburses the account to your account OR you are paying the fees yourself then remit the money to your bank account in the US and then use the "E-Check" option to pay your fees.
 This costs merely 50 cents per transaction and is one of the easiest ways to pay UCSD.

+11. **I don't have an SSN, how do I apply for a credit card in the US?**

+    - The easiest approaches tend to be open a credit card with the bank you opened an account with.
+Bank of America tends to do it immediately after opening an account, though Chase might make you wait a few months.
+    - If you had an Indian credit history, then you have two other options - firstly if you had an Amex credit card in India, then you you can apply for their Global Program which can help you transition your existing card to the US.
+    - Alternative, you can just apply for an Amex card and enter that you dont have an SSN in the application and you will be able to apply using the credit score you had from your home country.

 ## Transportation within San Diego